Hosts deserve reasoning,

 Not “$400 because the AI got chatty.”

 Flat tier pricing by property count.
-Every cap is numbered.
-At 80% you get a warning.
-At 100% the feature gracefully degrades.
+Every cap is numbered, and at the cap the feature gracefully degrades — never an overage invoice.

 Receipt: see the pricing page.
-Three tiers, one price each, 14-day trial, no card upfront.
+Three tiers, one price each, 7-day trial.

 Your data is not training data.